-Fundraising and planning continues for the Rundel Terrace Revitalization Project.
-Currently construction is slated to begin in Spring 2020, with art installations to be completed Spring 2021.
+Construction for the Rundel Terrace Revitalization Project is slated to begin in Spring 2020, with art installations to be completed Spring 2021.
 See FY2018-19, below, for more details.

 FFRPL continued our long-standing support of Central Library’s Carlson Center, as it celebrated its 20th Anniversary as a Patent & Trademark Resource Center (PTRC) of the US Patent & Trademark Office.
 The Center honors Chester F. Carlson, patent attorney and inventor of xerography, and is now named The Carlson Center for Intellectual Property.
 Learn more.